darrenjw/metagenomics/Advanced.md

 #### Getting started

-* Repo at: https://bitbucket.org/ncl_metagenomics/emp-dev-scala - open this up in another tab, and have a quick skim through the readme
+Git repo at: https://bitbucket.org/ncl_metagenomics/emp-dev-scala - open this up in another tab, and have a quick skim through the readme.

-* Pop up a command shell of some kind (not an R session) ready to work with this software, and `cd` into an appropriate directory
+Pop up a command shell of some kind (not an R session) ready to work with this software, and `cd` into an appropriate directory.

-* If you are a git person, you can clone this repo in the usual way. eg. `git clone git@bitbucket.org:ncl_metagenomics/emp-dev-scala.git` if you have certs on [bitbucket](https://bitbucket.org/), or using https if you don't.
+If you are a git person, you can clone this repo in the usual way. eg. `git clone git@bitbucket.org:ncl_metagenomics/emp-dev-scala.git` if you have certs on [bitbucket](https://bitbucket.org/), or using https if you don't.

-* For non-git users, just go to the [downloads page](https://bitbucket.org/ncl_metagenomics/emp-dev-scala/downloads) and download the latest version of repository, and move the zip file to your directory and unpack with something like:
+For non-git users, just go to the [downloads page](https://bitbucket.org/ncl_metagenomics/emp-dev-scala/downloads) and download the latest version of repository, and move the zip file to your directory and unpack with something like:

 ```bash
 unzip ncl_metagenomics-emp-dev-scala-83bdd3d8d8fe.zip
 cd ncl_metagenomics-emp-dev-scala-83bdd3d8d8fe
 ```
 Note that the hash may be different for you, so adapt appropriately.

-* This is a [scala](http://www.scala-lang.org/) project, built using [sbt](http://www.scala-sbt.org/).
+This is a [scala](http://www.scala-lang.org/) project, built using [sbt](http://www.scala-sbt.org/).
 Like all scala sbt projects, it should be completely trivial to build, test and run from source on any system with a recent version of Java installed.
 So if `java -version` returns something sensible - eg. a version number beginning 1.8, then you should be able to build this project with
 ```bash
 ./sbt fat:assembly
 ```
 or `.\sbt fat:assembly` on Windows.
 Note that the first time you run sbt it will take a long time and download a lot of stuff - it's possibly not a great idea to do this in the middle of a training session with lots of people...

-* The result of the compilation should be a file called `emp_dev_scala-assembly-1.0-fat.jar` in `target/scala-2.11/`
+The result of the compilation should be a file called `emp_dev_scala-assembly-1.0-fat.jar` in `target/scala-2.11/`

-* As an alternative to building, I have a recent version of the assembly available for download.
+As an alternative to building, I have a recent version of the assembly available for download.
 If you are on Linux or a Unix-alike, you can probably download it into the current directory with a command like
 ```bash
 wget http://www.mas.ncl.ac.uk/~ndjw1/files/emp_dev_scala-assembly-1.0-fat.jar
 ```
 If you are on Windows, you may just need to use this [download link](http://www.mas.ncl.ac.uk/~ndjw1/files/emp_dev_scala-assembly-1.0-fat.jar), and then move the file somewhere appropriate.
 The assembly is all that is required to run the Bayesian analysis.

-* Assuming that the assembly is in its default location, you can run a short test of the software with:
+Assuming that the assembly is in its default location, you can run a short test of the software with:
 ```bash
 java -cp target/scala-2.11/emp_dev_scala-assembly-1.0-fat.jar ExperimentScalaRunner --in "data/DemoData/Brazil.sample" -s 100 -c 0.8
 ```